 Urban landcover differentially drives day and nighttime air temperature across a semi-arid city

-Semi-arid urban environments are undergoing an increase in air temperatures, both in average temperatures and in the frequency and intensity of extreme heat events.
-Within cities, different varieties of urban landcovers (ULC) and their densities influence local air temperatures, either mitigating or increasing heat.
-Currently, understanding how various combinations of ULCs influence air temperature at the block to neighborhood scale is limited due to the complexities of urban energy balances at small scales.
-We quantified how ULC influences air temperature at 60 m resolution for day and nighttime climate normals and heatwaves, by integrating data from microclimate temperature sensor networks and high-resolution (1 m2) ULC for Denver Colorado’s urban core.
-We derived ULC drivers of air temperature using a structural equation model, and projected urban heat scenarios of climate normals and heatwaves throughout the extent of urban Denver.
-We found that, in conjunction with other ULCs, urban tree canopy reduced daytime air temperatures (-0.026° C per % cover), and the combination of impervious surfaces and buildings increased daytime air temperature (0.021° C per % cover).
-During night hours, irrigated turf and tree canopy reduced temperatures more than the daytime (-0.038° C per % cover).
-Overall, ULC drove ~17% and 25% of local air temperature during the day and night respectively, with regional factors making up the rest.
-During heatwaves, ULC influence on daytime air temperatures was strengthened.
-The results provided evidence showing daytime urban heat mitigation is due to increases in surface shading and transpiration from tree canopies and nighttime heat mitigation in a semi-arid environment is primarily due to transpiration-derived cooling.
-Our findings inform urban planners seeking to identify potential hot and cool spots within a semi-arid city and mitigate high urban air temperatures through using ULC withing larger urban climate mitigation strategies.
+Semi-arid urban environments are undergoing an increase in both average air temperatures and in the frequency and intensity of extreme heat events.
+Within cities, different composition and densities of urban landcovers (ULC) influence local air temperatures, either mitigating or increasing heat.
+Currently, understanding how combinations of ULC influence air temperature at the block to neighborhood scale is necessary for heat mitigation plans, and yet limited due to the complexities integrating high-resolution ULC with spatial and temporally high-resolution microclimate data.
+We quantify how ULC influences air temperature at 60 m resolution for day and nighttime climate normals and extreme heat conditions by integrating microclimate sensor data sensor and high-resolution (1 m2) ULC for Denver, Colorado's urban core.
+We derive ULC drivers of air temperature using a structural equation model, then use a random forest algorithm to predict air temperatures for 30-year climate normals and an extreme heat condition.
+We find that, in conjunction with other ULC, urban tree canopy reduces daytime air temperatures (−0.026 °C per % cover), and the combination of impervious surfaces and buildings increases daytime air temperature (0.021 °C per % cover).
+Compared to daytime hours, nighttime irrigated turf temperature cooling effects are increased from being non-significant to −0.022 °C per % cover, while tree canopy effects are reduced from −0.026 °C during the day to −0.016 °C at night.
+Overall, ULC drives ~17% and 25% of local air temperature during the day and night, respectively.
+ULC influence on daytime air temperatures is altered in extreme heat events, both depending on the ULC type and time of day.
+Our findings inform urban planners seeking to identify potential hot and cool spots within a semi-arid city and mitigate high urban air temperatures through using ULC within larger urban climate mitigation strategies.

 |Urban landcover differentially drives day and nighttime air temperature across a semi-arid city